Benjamin Boyce | What Happened To Bret Weinstein At Evergreen State College? | OAP #31

 That is precisely what started the Evergreen protest.

-Somebody wanted a black class, and somebody parodied that by switching the races from black to white.
+Somebody wanted a black class and somebody parodied that by switching the races from black to white.

 It was just a stupid little Facebook joke.

-And there's a lot of complexity, there's a lot of pain, there's a lot of trauma, but there's also a lot of grift.
+There's a lot of trauma, but there's also a lot of grift.

-There's a whole lot of grift, and there's a whole bunch of money riding on a certain narrative.
+There's a whole lot of grift and there's a whole bunch of money riding on a certain narrative.

-And I see a lot of what happened at Evergreen as people um denigrating, losing control, losing control of their own dignity in the pursuit of dignity and losing any sense of justice in the pursuit of justice.
+And I see a lot of what happened at Evergreen as people denigrating, losing control, losing control of their own dignity in the pursuit of dignity and losing any sense of justice in the pursuit of justice.

-We were talking about 12 years of slave.
+And that particular narrative, I don't know how we were talking about 12 years of slave.

-So it's a it's a sacred narrative.
+So it's a sacred narrative.

 It sweeps up every white person, even if your parents came here 20 years ago.